HiTask/api/documentation/user.md

 * `PUT /user`  Update current user account information

 Input parameters:
-* firstName: First Name
+* firstname: First Name
-* lastName: Last Name
+* lastname: Last Name
 * email: e-mail address.
 If email address is different from previously stored, an email message with address confirmation will be sent